near/sdk-docs/docs/zero-to-hero/02-beginner/05-logging-in.md

 Function-call access keys are sometimes called "limited access keys" because they aren't as powerful as the full access keys.

-A full access key will specify:
+A Function-call access key will specify:

 - What contract it's allowed to call
 - What method name(s) it's allowed to call (you can also specify all functions)